Quansight-Labs/grants-templates/README.md

 The best way to use and share this template in a collaborative way is to import it to Overleaf.

-1. Head to overleaf.com and login or create an account if needed
+1. Head to [overleaf.com](overleaf.com) and login or create an account if needed
 2. Click on the **New project** button on the top left corner
 3. Click on import from GitHub.
 Note you will need to link your Overleaf account to your GitHub account.
 4. Choose: `grants-templates` from the `Quansight Labs organisation`
 5. You should see the `main_proposal.tex` document open and compiled.

+:warning: If you want to keep your proposal in version control and sync with GitHub you need to fork this repo first and then follow the importing instructions above.

 ### :pencil: Filling in the proposal